MarioCatuogno/Mappr.it/articles/database/dwh_architectures.md

 A normalized approach to DWH, involves a design very similar to an OLTP database.
 Tables are created by **ENTITY** and designed to preserve the **3NF** where attributes depend on the primary key in its entirety (*e.g. in a retail example, an items table will contain the item name, since it depends completely on the item ID, but not the manufacturer name, which does not*).
 As results, queries on a normalized DWH schema usually involve long chains of joins.

 ## Useful readings

+- [**Fundamentals of DBMS**](https://www.amazon.com/Fundamentals-Database-Management-Systems-Gillenson/dp/0470624701) - A book that provides concise coverage of the fundamental topics necessary for a deep understanding of the basics of DBMS